Bri-J-C/CurtainController/README.md

 # CurtainController

 ESP32-C3 based smart curtain controller with MQTT integration, Wifi Configuration, Home Assistant discovery, WebSerial control interface, and OTA.
+Intended to be used with a DIY home automation system.

 ## Features